-Whether for the Lord Mayor of Hull, England, U.S. Senators, North Carolina Governors, charities, Bob Hope celebrity shows, collegiate events, country clubs, dance clubs, happy brides and grooms, inaugural balls, etc., Leon Jordan's Continentals play music of the great Big Bands.
+Whether for the Lord Mayor of Hull, England, U.S. Senators, North Carolina Governors, happy brides and grooms, charities, collegiate events, country clubs, dance clubs, inaugural balls, Bob Hope, Perry Como, Pat Boone, Wayne Newton etc., Leon Jordan's Continentals play music of the great Big Bands.
 The band was featured in the major motion picture "Once Around" with Richard Dreyfuss and Holly Hunter.

 They play what dancers and listeners want to hear, original arrangements and music from notable bands such as:

 and more current arrangements from today's swing band leaders

 Music selections number over a thousand from 1914-2010s.

 The Continentals Dance Band was first organized in 1957 as a sixteen piece orchestra.
 Leon had just been discharged from the Navy, and he and other musicians in the Raleigh area were looking for an opportunity to play dance music.
 The band's first engagement was playing for the Miss Raleigh pageant in 1958.
 Soon afterward they were playing for college dances at N.C.
 State, Duke and UNC.
 Many of the early musicians were college students and members of the National Guard Band.
 The band quickly grew in popularity because they played dance music while other bands in the area played jazz.